apache/tapestry-5/54_RELEASE_NOTES.md

 corresponding the the base class' library.
 In prior releases, the resolution was against the subclass' library, which would fail.

+It is now possible to control, for each JavaScript Stack, how that stack treats its JavaScript libraries.
+The default is to aggregate the libraries and minimize them, but there are now options to aggregate them without minimizing, or to leave them as individual files (neither aggregating, nor minimizing).

 ## FormGroup Mixin

 This new mixin for Field components adds the outer `<div class="form-group">` and `<label>` elements for a Field